 The Department of Mathematics offers a broad range of challenging and interesting programmes (Pure Mathematics, Mathematical Physics, Financial Mathematics, Statistics and the Mathematics of Information), taught by leading researchers in their fields.

-We promote a friendly and inspiring environment where you’ll be known as an individual and be encouraged to follow your strengths and interests to achieve the best possible degree.
+We promote a friendly and inspiring environment where you’ll be known as an individual and be encouraged to follow your strengths and interests to achieve your full potential.

 Why study Maths at Royal Holloway?